thomasha-illinois/Blueprints/README.md

+#

+Matlab code for paper titled:

-# "Shared spatial and temporal principles govern connectome dynamics across timescales"
+"Shared spatial and temporal principles govern connectome dynamics across timescales"

-Matlab code accompanying aforementioned paper.

 Provided are the (EEG) envelopes of bandpassed source-signals for a single subject.